GRE (Generic Routing Encapsulation)

 GRE provides this communication over a Tunnel.This is called GRE Tunnel.
 This Tunnel means that there is a transport protocol and a passenger protocol.
 Tunnel End Points know this passenger protocol but between the end points, the tranportation is done with transport protocol.

 With this tunnels, a virtual network is build over a public physical network and different branches of the same company, can cummunicate eachother.

 GRE Tunnel Configuration Parameters

-GRE Tunnel configuration is a very simple configuration.
-To configure a GRE Tunnel, we need two routers that we want to communicate.
+GRE Configuration is a very simple configuration.
+To configure GRE, we need two routers that we want to communicate.
 In thsese routers, firstly, we need to create a Tunnel interface and then we add Tunnel IP Address to this interface.
 This address will be our Tunnel’s one end IP address.
 This IP can also be called as passenger IP.
 After configuring passenger IP, we need to define physical source and destination of our Tunnel.
 To do this, we will give the real interface IP’s of Tunnel start and end points.

 • Tunnel IP Addresses

 For Tunnel building, a GRE Header is inserted into the packet.
 This GRE Header is inserted with new IP Address (Tunnel IP Address) after the IP Header.
 As you can see below, GRE Header is between two IP Header.

 For detailed information about GRE Header, you can check Cisco’s Support Forum.

 GRE is used in many networks.
 Generally we can divide this usage into two.
 These are: